 We performed density functional calculations using the generalized gradient approximation \cite{perdew1996generalized} with SCAN+rVV10 van der Waals density functional \cite{peng2016versatile}, as implemented in the Vienna Ab initio Simulation Package \cite{kresse1996efficiency}.
 By scanning through various 2D TMD-magnet heterostructures, we find a giant exchange splitting in MoS$_2$/CrBr$_3$, where monolayer MoS$_2$ is a TMD semiconductor, and CrBr$_3$ is an insulating vdW magnet.
 Magnetic orders and lattice constants are taken from the Computational 2D Materials Database (C2DB) \cite{haastrup2018computational}.
 The 2x2 supercell of MoS$_2$ with lattice constant 6.38 \AA\, is chosen to match the lattice constant of CrBr$_3$ (6.44 \AA) with less than 1\% strain.
 Similar to previous works, we find a small $K^{\prime}$/$K$ valley splitting on the valence band side of 0.9 meV for MoS$_2$/CrBr$_3$.

 In monolayer MoS$_2$, the $\Gamma$ valley is very close in energy to the $K$ valley.
-In MoS$_2$/CrBr$_3$, we find that the $\Gamma$ valley of MoS$_2$ becomes the valence band maximum after taking into account the relaxed heterostructure with layer spacing 6.76 \AA.
+In MoS$_2$/CrBr$_3$, we find that the $\Gamma$ valley of MoS$_2$ becomes the valence band maximum after taking into account the relaxed heterostructure with layer spacing 6.76 \AA \, (defined as the distance between the center of MoS$_2$ and CrBr$_3$).
 We observe a giant spin splitting of up to 14 meV in the $\Gamma$ valley as shown in Fig. \ref{fig:1}.
-Assuming a Land\'e $g$-factor equal to 2, this is an effective Zeeman field of 120 T. The large difference in the exchange splitting in the $K$ and $\Gamma$ valleys can be understood from the spatial distribution of wavefunctions.
+Assuming a Land\'e $g$-factor equal to 2, this is an effective Zeeman field of 120 T. (For MoS$_2$ on twisted bilayer CrBr$_3$, which is relevant for skyrmion physics, we find a similarly giant spin splitting of 17 meV; see the Supplemental Materials).
+The large difference in the exchange splitting in the $K$ and $\Gamma$ valleys can be understood from the spatial distribution of wavefunctions.